Gifts That Pay You Income

-If you share that concern, there are ways you can give a substantial gift to ICCF now and also receive a steady dependable stream of income for life (or for a designated number of years), typically at a higher rate of interest and with considerable tax savings.
-The remainder will then benefit ICCF at your life’s end.
+If you share that concern, there are ways you can give a substantial gift of cash or securities now, while retaining a dependable stream of income, typically paid at a much higher rate of interest and with considerable tax savings.

 Charitable Gift Annuity

-A Charitable Remainder Trust is another gift arrangement in which an individual or couple can give a substantial gift in support of ICCF’s long term ministry and also receive income for life.
+A Charitable Remainder Trust is another gift arrangement through which an individual or couple can give a substantial gift in support of ICCF’s long term ministry and also receive income for life.